 Here are five homes that recently sold for over asking price:

-In certain circumstances, an escalation clause can be a great tool to raise your changes of beating other offers.
+In certain circumstances, an escalation clause can be a great tool to raise your chances of beating other offers.
 It allows you to offer the seller a certain amount over their highest offer up to a pre-determined price.

 Consider Waiving Inspection

 You can waive the home inspection, which is the most aggressive way to show you’re serious about the property.
 Or you can opt for the inspection and include in your offer that you’ll cover up to a certain amount of the estimated repair cost.
 If you go this route, be sure it’s a high number or it won’t be attractive to a seller.
-Buyers have typically allowed for $5,000 – $10,000 in repair costs- but in a bidding war these numbers may not be enough.
-This gives the seller confidence that you are fully committed to purchase and that you won’t attempt to renegotiate or back out of the sale.
+Buyers have typically allowed for $5,000 – $10,000 in repair costs- but in a bidding war, these numbers may not be enough.
+This gives the seller confidence that you are fully committed to purchasing and that you won’t attempt to renegotiate or back out of the sale.

 Shorten Contingency Time Frames

 Shorten the inspection window, purchase and sale date, and mortgage contingency if possible.
 Speak with your lender to determine the earliest mortgage contingency date.